Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_18/Lecture_18.md

 Scatter and broadcast are collective communications.

-But only a subset of processes are involved in the communication.
+However, only a subset of the processes is involved in the communication.

 ---
 class: middle